catalystneuro/schwerdt-lab-to-nwb/src/schwerdt_lab_to_nwb/amjad_2025/conversion_notes.md

 The session start time is set to the time when the Neuralynx system began recording, which is `2024-09-26 09:01:38.000000` in the example session.
 The timestamp of the first trial (from `09262024_trlist.mat`) is `2024-09-26 12:37:27.53965`, which corresponds to a relative time of `12949.053965` seconds after the session start.

+## Time alignment between behavior and EPhys/FSCV

+To ensure that behavioral events and trial information are accurately aligned with electrophysiology (ephys) and fast-scan cyclic voltammetry (FSCV) data, we use a shared "trial-start" TTL event code recorded by both systems.

+**Alignment procedure:**
+1. The Neuralynx ephys system and the behavioral system both record event codes, including a unique TTL code (typically `128`) that marks the start of each trial.
+2. For each trial, the behavioral `.mat` file (`trlist`) contains arrays of event timestamps (`NlxEventTS`) and corresponding event codes (`NlxEventTTL`).
+3. During conversion, we extract the timestamp of the first occurrence of the trial-start code for each trial.
+These timestamps are used as the definitive aligned trial start times.
+4. The aligned trial start times are set in the `BehaviorInterface` and used to populate the NWB trials table, ensuring that all trial and event times are referenced to the same timeline as the ephys/FSCV recordings.
+5. All timestamps are converted to relative times (seconds) from the session start time, which is set to the start of the Neuralynx recording.

+**Code reference:**
+- The alignment logic is implemented in `Amjad2025NWBConverter.temporally_align_data_interfaces`, which finds the trial-start event in each trial and sets the aligned times in the behavior interface.
+- The `BehaviorInterface` then uses these aligned times when adding trials and events to the NWB file.

+This approach guarantees that behavioral, ephys, and FSCV data are temporally synchronized for downstream analysis.